 - configure the performance test parameters.

-Setting up the Pipeline
+Setting up Production Pipeline

 Before you start to deploy your code, you must configure your pipeline settings from the Cloud Manager.